Security Clearance Continuous Evaluation Program

 Korody Law, P.A.
 118 W. Adams Street, Suite 500, Jacksonville, FL 32202 - (904) 383-7261

-Jacksonville FL Military Lawyer Patrick Korody handles personal injury, criminal defense, and military law issues including court-martial, security clearance revocation, security clearance denied, security clearance suspended.
+Top Rated Jacksonville FL Lawyer Patrick Korody handles federal, state, and military criminal defense cases.
+Court-martial, security clearance revocation, security clearance denied, security clearance suspended.
 Jacksonville Florida Mayport Kings Bay NAS Jacksonville NAS JAX Naval Station Mayport Patrick Air Force Base Charleston Naval Weapons Station NAS Key West NAS Pensacola NAS Whiting Field Criminal Defense Lawyer.
-Criminal Defense Attorney former JAG lawyer provides services to Navy Air Force Marine Corps Army military members.
+Top Rated Criminal Defense Attorney in Jacksonville, Florida.
+Federal criminal defense lawyer for drug charges fraud charges firearm charges money laundering charges.
+Former JAG lawyer provides services to Navy Air Force Marine Corps Army military members.
 Court-Martial Court Martial Courtmartial adsep boi security clearance revoked security clearance suspended.
 Military member DUI in Jacksonville, FL.
 Military sexual assault defense lawyer: sexual contact, rape, indecent assault, child pornography possession.
 Under investigation by NCIS?
-Call us.
 NJP appeals.
 Administrative Separation Boards.
+Boards of Inquiry.
 Military trial attorney.
 Civilian counsel for military members.
-Offices located on Mayport Road.
+Merchant Mariner Defense Lawyer.
+Offices located in Jacksonville, Florida.